There are many income-producing assets you can invest in to earn passive income now while building long-term wealth.

 Why we like it: Notes cost $25 each, earn monthly interest income

-Owning intellectual property rights to music, movies and trademarks lets you earn royalty income.
+Owning intellectual property rights to music, movies and trademarks are income generate assets that lets you earn royalty income.
 You collect a small payment each time someone buys or streams a product you own the usage rights for.

 Royalty Exchange is one of the best marketplaces to find open listings.
 You will likely need to bid in an open auction for rights.
 Research the potential income to avoid overpaying.